friction2d/friction2d.github.io/_drafts/friction-100.md

 ## Changes

-The focus for this beta release was to get as many new features as possible added, this should give them time to mature (and adapt to user feedback) before the final release.
+First batch of features for v1.0 are now ready for testing and feedback.

-**Note:** *Some features are the initial implementation and may need further development.*
+**Note:** *Some features may need further development before final release.*

 **Warning!** *Project files saved in this version are not compatible with older versions of Friction.
 Beta versions may change the file format at any time, backup your work and don't use in production.*